March 1, 2015 Leave a comment

 When the demons besought Jesus, that he would not “send them away out the country”, Jesus should have had a superior bargaining position.
 He could have indeed forced them to go “out of the country”, if the demons believed that he could do so.
 But either Jesus could not do so, or he could have banished them from “the country”, but granted their request, and only banished them from one man.
 Why would Jesus grant such an undesirable request, from a legion of evil, ruthless demons?

-Did Jesus grant their request out of love or mercy, mercy for a legion of demons who have ruined countless human lives, and who would ruin countless more lives, if not disabled?
+Did Jesus grant their request out of love or pity or mercy, mercy for a legion of demons who have ruined countless human lives, and who would ruin countless more lives, if not disabled?
 I think not.